 In the evening on the Vaisakhi day people take Guru Granth Sahib, the Holy book of Sikhs for a procession and the procession is accompanied by Panj Piyaras.
 Several Men, women and children are also a part of Vaisakhi procession.

 The entire procession is marked with lot of excitement, as devotees sing religious songs and one can hear the sound of drums.

 The common lines that are recited by Sikhs in the procession are "Bole so nihal", "Satnam Waheguru" and many other lines to remember God.
 The procession moves through various localities to spread happiness all around.
 These baisakhi processions start much before in Punjab.

 This is mostly prevalent in Punjab, India.
 Since Punjab is an agriculturally rich region, people celebrate the harvest of Rabi crop by singing, dancing, and merrymaking.

 This is a way of thanking nature for its bountiful grace on the farmers of Punjab, for bestowing them with oilseed, wheat pulses, and sugarcane.

-Baisakhi rituals and customs are performed in keeping with the trend that has its roots several hundred years back.
+Vaisakhi rituals and customs are performed in keeping with the trend that has its roots several hundred years back.
 The main venue of these ceremonies is the Gurudwara.
-Many people visit Anandpur Sahib or the Golden Temple in Amritsar on Baisakhi to offer prayers.
+Many people visit Anandpur Sahib or the Golden Temple in Amritsar on Vaisakhi to offer prayers.

 The Guru Granth Sahib or the Holy Scripture is taken out and bathed with milk and water.
 The holy book is again placed on the throne with utmost care and reverence.
 Verses and teachings of the Holy book are read out In keeping up with the tradition of the original procession that was held way back in 1699, even today, the procession is enacted.